ernesto-butto/catwizard-blog/_posts/2019-01-22-master-data.md

 # Why is MDM so important?

-I want to start by explaining what Master Data is as a concept, I believe that if you understand this concept, then yo will know what is the core ingridient required for accesing on time information.
+I want to start by explaining what Master Data is as a concept, I believe that if you understand this concept, then you will know what is the core ingredient required for accessing on time information.

 ![master_data_overview]({{ "/assets/images/integrations_1/MasterDataOverview.png"}})